Tales of the South Pacific: Book

 The stories take place in the environs of the Coral Sea and the Solomon Islands.
 Michener as narrator gives a first-person voice to several of the stories as an unnamed "Commander", performing duties similar to those that he himself performed during World War II.
+Two stories are narrated by a named Navy pilot.

 The stories are interconnected by recurring characters and several loose plot lines.
 One plot line in particular is the preparation for and execution of a fictitious amphibious invasion, code-named "Alligator".
 The focus of the stories is, however, the interactions between Americans and a variety of colonial, immigrant, and indigenous characters.

 The chronology of the stories begins with the building of an airfield on Norfolk Island before the Battle of the Coral Sea, in 1942, and goes through the early 1944 invasion of one of Michener's fictional islands.
 Although the stories are primarily about the U.S. Navy, most of the action is shore-based, and none of the stories concerns ships larger than a Landing Craft Infantry.

+Structure

+Tales of the South Pacific comprises nineteen stories, which are thematically linked in pairs: the first and final stories are reflective, the second and eighteenth involve battle, the third and seventeenth involve preparation for battle, and so on.

+Recurring Characters

+The following characters appear in more than 2 stories:

+Tony Fry (Navy): Stories 3, 5, 12 and 13.

+Bus Adams (Navy pilot): Stories 6, 13, 14 and 15.

+Luther Billis (SeaBee): Stories 9, 12 and 14.